zickzackhd/FivemEscrowPOC/README.md

 ## 🧠 For Retardos
 Heres an [already finished build for FiveM](https://workupload.com/file/yrBfkx3bnLv) just replace this with your server Folder.
-The resource name of the resource you want to dump MUST be: **dumpresource** AND if you need to dump client files just edit the fxmanifest from client_script to server_script
+The resource name of the resource you want to dump MUST be: **dumpresource** AND if you need to dump client files just edit the fxmanifest from client_script to server_script(ONLY ONE SERVER_SCRIPT PER RESTART!
+DELETE OTHER SERVER_SCRIPT ENTRIES)

 ## If you need help HMU